haagahelia/ohke-teknologiat/07_azure/README.md

 $ docker login swd4tn023.azurecr.io
 ```

-Username for the container registry is the same as the registry name (swd4tn023) and the password can be found in the Azure Portal.
+Username for the container registry is the same as the registry name (swd4tn023) and the password can be found in the Azure Portal under *settings* and *access keys*.

 When authentication is complete, we use `docker push` command with our **tag**: